2. Quick Start Guide

 2.2.
 Building and Running the UFS SRW Application

 For a detailed explanation of how to build and run the SRW App on any supported system, see Chapter 4: Building the SRW App and Chapter 5: Running the SRW App.
+Figure 4.1 outlines the steps of the build process.
 The overall procedure for generating an experiment is shown in Figure 5.1, with the scripts to generate and run the workflow shown in red.
 An overview of the required steps appears below.
 However, users can expect to access other referenced sections of this User’s Guide for more detail.

 Clone the SRW App from GitHub:git clone -b develop https://github.com/ufs-community/ufs-srweather-app.git